sampwhite/dynamicruntime/core/src/main/resources/md/DynamicType.md

  * *isList* - Whether the field represents a list of values instead of single value.
- * *typeIsChoices* - Whether the DnField's type definition represents choices with each DnField entry representing a choice. is the value of the choice.
-If this entry is not present, then the choiceValue is assumed to be the name of the field.
+ * *typeIsChoices* - Whether the DnField's type definition represents choices with each DnField entry representing a choice.
  * *dnChoiceTypeRef* - If *typeIsChoices* is enabled, then this is the value type for the values of the choices.
-  If this entry is missing then it is computed, first by looking at the type of the first DnField and if there are no entries, then it is assumed to be a string.
+  If this entry is missing then it is computed, first by looking at the type of the first DnField in the associated type and if there are no fields, then it is assumed to be a string.
  * *typeIsStrict* - If *typeIsChoices* is set, then it means the value must be one of the possible values.
 In other validations, it can be used to say that the validation should be applied in the strictest way.
  * *choiceValue* - If this field is being used for an entry in a choice list, this is the value to use for